Tales from Turnpike House: Releases

-Tales from Turnpike House was released 13 June 2005 on Sanctuary Records and preceded by a single for "Side Streets" on 6 June 2005.
+Tales from Turnpike House was released on 13 June 2005 by Sanctuary Records and preceded by a single for "Side Streets" on 6 June 2005.
 In the United States, the album was released 24 January 2006 by Savoy Jazz.
-Initial quantities of the UK release came with a bonus EP of children's music titled Up the Wooden Hills.
+Initial pressings of the UK version included a bonus EP of children's music titled Up the Wooden Hills.
 The band felt that music for young children under seven was fed into unexceptional pop music, and wanted to make music that children and parents could enjoy together.
 Double-disc editions of the US release included instead the Savoy Nu Groove Sampler, containing six tracks from various Savoy Jazz releases, including "Side Streets" from the album itself.

 As part of the reissue programme of all Saint Etienne's albums, Tales from Turnpike House was re-released in a deluxe double CD edition featuring unreleased material and sleeve notes by Jeremy Deller in October 2010.